SSH_CONFIG(5) BSD File Formats Manual SSH_CONFIG(5)

 Specifies the key types that will be used for public key authen-

-tication as a comma-separated pattern list.
-Alternately if the
+tication as a comma-separated list of patterns.
+Alternately if

-specified value begins with a `+' character, then the key types
+the specified value begins with a `+' character, then the key

-after it will be appended to the default instead of replacing it.
+types after it will be appended to the built-in default instead

 The list of available key types may also be obtained using "ssh